alan-agius4/angular-issue-24398-no-emit/README.md

-# Angular Issue 24024
+# Angular Issue 24398

-When using `program.emit` in `ngtools api2` and having a clear typescript error, the error is no emitted.
-It is only emitted when using `noEmitOnError` flag, however it seems that the `noEmitOnError` is not being honoured as files are still being outputted.
+When using `program.emit` in `ngtools api2` and having a clear typescript error, file are still emitted when using `noEmitOnError`.

-This is to illustrate issue https://github.com/angular/angular/issues/24024
+This is to illustrate issue https://github.com/angular/angular/issues/24398

 To view the issue:
 ```